Why did you start Telora?

 The fellowship is not a loan, we don't take board seats, we don't charge any fees, and there are no restrictions on how you use this money as long as you treat it with respect to legitimately develop your startup.
 It gives you the freedom to bet on yourself while enabling Telora to become self-sustaining and fund more people over time.

-Telora and YC share a common mission of increasing the number of successful startups, but we focus on different stages of the startup process.
+Telora and the best accelerators share a common mission of increasing the number of successful startups, but we focus on different stages of the startup process.

 Telora compensates for the additional risk at this earlier stage by investing less money, but more time and advice for the same price.

-Technically speaking, YC buys preferred stock, has pro-rata rights, and keeps their equity regardless of how much you make from the sale of your stake in the company.
-We buy common stock, don’t have pro-rata rights, and forfeit our equity if the founders don’t collectively make at least $4M from the sale of their stake in the company.
+Technically speaking, accelerators buy preferred stock, have pro-rata rights, and keep their equity regardless of how much you make from the sale of your stake in the company.
+We buy common stock, don't have pro-rata rights, and forfeit our equity if the founders don't collectively make at least $4M from the sale of their stake in the company.

 Do you provide visa sponsorship?